hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_searching_files.md

 There's one more useful redirection command that we're going to show, and that's called the pipe command, and it is `|`.
-It's probably not a key on your keyboard you use very much.
+It's probably not a key on used very much on your keyboard.
 What `|` does is take the output that scrolling by on the terminal and then can run it through another command.
 When it was all whizzing by before, we wished we could just slow it down and look at it, like we can with `less`.
 Well it turns out that we can!
 We pipe